EGPostema/DrawerDissect/README.md

 You can use the ```cd``` and ```ls``` commands to navigate through the directory and see what folders and files are present.

-**Before you start processing new images,** make sure that you have all of the following within the main project folder:
+**Before you start processing new images,** make sure that you have all of the following folders/files:

 <img width="299" alt="Screenshot 2024-06-18 at 12 21 05 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/36ca24fb-6505-4b9e-a399-7e9cc68f8cd1">